core-api/core-api/docs/specification/encoding.md

 * The value of the "action" field SHOULD be a string.
 If omitted, the link action defaults to the empty string.

 * The value of the "transition" field SHOULD be a string.
-If omitted, the link transition defaults to the empty string..
+If omitted, the link transition defaults to the empty string.

 * The value of the "fields" field SHOULD be a list.
-Each element of the list SHOULD either be a string or an object.
-If omitted the default value is treated as the empty list.
+Each element of the list SHOULD be an object.
+If omitted the link fields default to an empty list.

-* A string item in the "fields" list is to be interpreted as the name of an optional field.

-* An object item in the "fields" list SHOULD contain a key "name".
+* Each item in the "fields" list SHOULD contain a key "name".
 The value of this SHOULD be a string.
 The object MAY include a key "required".
 The value of this SHOULD be a boolean.

 ### Error